Undergraduate and Postgraduate Candidates

 • the same programme presented in the digital portfolio

 • study or sight reading.

 Please see each separate department for more details on the programmes.

 Candidates invited for an audition in person during the December session in London will receive details of their audition date and time in early September.
 Candidates auditioning in the July session in London will receive details of their audition date and time in early April.

 It is your responsibility to ensure that, if you do not hold an EU or EEA passport, that you have the relevant Visa in order to attend the audition.

 If it will assist your Visa process, you can request an invitation letter from the LPMAM.
 Please contact firstname.lastname@example.org.
 The letter will be issued after we have received your complete application including payment of the application fee.
 We will send it to you via International Recorded Delivery.
 If you request courier delivery, you will need to pay the LPMAM the delivery charge for this.

 In order to assist candidates to adequately prepare for their audition, candidates are permitted practice time prior to their audition time.
 This is usually offered for a time period equal to that of the audition itself.

 Unfortunately due to the facilities being utilised by current students and audition applicants, the LPMAM is not able to offer additional practice facilities before the allocated warm-up time.

-However, should you feel you require additional time, a number of private practice facilities nearby will be provided.
+However, should you feel you require additional time, there are a number of private practice facilities nearby: